devzgabriel/github-finder/README.md

 # GitHub Finder

-## In this project you can search for Github users and visit their repositories easily and simply!
+## In this project, you can search for Github users and visit their repositories easily and simply!

 <br>